7 Ways Thanksgiving Dinner Is Like Genealogy Research

 Not a Thanksgiving goes by where we don’t tell stories.
 It’s a wonderful way to remember those who have passed and keep their spirit alive.
 Genealogy is all about ancestors’ stories.
 The kids at the dinner table may not remember them all, but there will be one that will stick in their heads.
 So, tell plenty of stories!

 Reuniting generations is one of the best parts of Thanksgiving.
 People travel great distances to be with loved ones on this day.
-In our family, the furthest someone had to travel was about 70 miles and I’m so happy they did.
-Yesterday, the ages ranged from 1 to 86.
+In our family, the ages range from 2 to 87.
 I love that!
 Genealogy is also a connection of generations.
-It’s a way to link descendants to their ancestors and preserve legacies.
+It’s a way to link people together and preserve legacies.

 Both Thanksgiving and genealogy make you feel grateful – for the delicious meal and rich heritage.
 They remind us to cherish the present and the past.
 I have fond memories of my grandparents visiting for Thanksgiving.
 Like the year we didn’t have room in the fridge for the turkey.
 It was cold enough outside, so it stayed in the trunk of my grandfather’s Buick until we cooked it.